p2panda/handbook/website/docs/tutorials/tauri.md

 }
 ```

 You can see the complete runtime life of a node in the above code, mostly it spends it's time running in the background, responding to HTTP and GraphQL requests from clients, and replicating with other nodes.
-The main point of interest for this tutorial is how we wrap this simple code into a tauri app and configure the node at runtime.
+The main point of interest for this tutorial is how we wrap this simple code into a Tauri app and configure the node at runtime.

 ## Tauri integration